 Ant-Man And The Wasp: Quantumania Opens In February 2023

-We first met Scott Lang and Hope Van Dyne in 2015 with the summer release of ANT-MAN and saw them officially join forces – both romantically and heroically – three summers later in ANT-MAN AND THE WASP, which ended with them being split up, courtesy of Thanos’ snap and Scott’s extended tour of the Quantum Realm.
-Following their reunion at the stunning climax of AVENGERS: ENDGAME, the love bugs will be back when ANT-MAN AND THE WASP: QUANTUMANIA opens at AMC Theatres Friday, February 17, 2023.
+We first met Scott Lang and Hope Van Dyne in 2015’s ANT-MAN and saw them officially join forces – both romantically and heroically – three summers later in ANT-MAN AND THE WASP, which ended with them being split up, courtesy of Thanos’ snap and Scott’s extended tour of the Quantum Realm.
+Following their reunion at the stunning climax of AVENGERS: ENDGAME, the love bugs will be back when ANT-MAN AND THE WASP: QUANTUMANIA – which Paul Rudd described as “bananas” at D23 – opens at AMC Theatres Friday, February 17, 2023.

-The plot for the first film of the MCU’s Phase 5 – and 31st feature-length installment overall – remains to be revealed.
-However, an exclusive trailer shown at San Diego Comic-Con in July 2022 saw Scott, Hope, and other characters get sucked into the Quantum Realm – a dangerous other dimension that was introduced in the first ANT-MAN movie and more heavily explored in the sequel.
+An exclusive trailer first shown at San Diego Comic-Con in July 2022 revealed that the plot for the first film of the MCU’s Phase 5 – and 31st feature-length installment overall – involves Scott, Hope, and other characters getting sucked into the Quantum Realm.
+In this dangerous other dimension, which was introduced in the first ANT-MAN movie and more heavily explored in the sequel, they will encounter new, never-before-seen worlds, bizarre creatures and a new enemy, too.
+Check out the visually stunning trailer yourself below:

 Paul Rudd And Evangeline Lilly Return

-Reprising their roles as one of the MCU’s most enchanting “superpower” couples to lead the ANT-MAN AND THE WASP: QUANTUMANIA cast are the charming and hilarious Paul Rudd as Scott Lang and the stunningly talented “Geek Goddess” Evangeline Lilly as Hope Van Dyne.
-Fellow returning ANT-MAN movie veterans include Academy AwardⓇ winner Michael Douglas as Hope’s father – and the original Ant-Man – Dr. Hank Pym, and Academy Award nominee Michelle Pfieffer as her mother – and the original Wasp – Janet Van Dyne, whom Hank rescued from the Quantum Realm in the last solo movie.
+Leading the ANT-MAN AND THE WASP: QUANTUMANIA cast as the titular superhero couple are Paul Rudd as Scott Lang and Evangeline Lilly as Hope Van Dyne.
+Fellow returning ANT-MAN movie veterans include Academy AwardⓇ winner Michael Douglas as Dr. Hank Pym, Academy Award nominee Michelle Pfieffer as her mother Janet Van Dyne and Randall Park as Agent Jimmy Woo.
 Other fan-favorite characters like Michael Peña’s Luis, David Dastmalchian’s Kurt, Bobby Cannavale’s Paxton and Judy Greer’s Maggie have not yet been confirmed to appear in the official cast.

 "I think Cassie is just becoming who she is supposed to be, like we all are, we're just figuring it out.
 So you get to see that and I don't want to say anything..."

-Going off artwork illustrator Andy Park shared on Twitter, it looks like Cassie will be debuting her crime fighting alter ego from the comics, Stinger.
+Going off artwork illustrator Andy Park shared on Twitter and shots of the teen from the trailer, it looks like Cassie will be debuting her crime fighting alter ego from the comics, Stinger.

 Also, Nick Fury himself, Samuel L. Jackson, will show up for what will be his first ANT-MAN movie, as the MCU vet revealed on MTV’s Happy, Sad, Confused podcast.
 Also, according to his claims to the German newspaper FAZ (via The Wrap), Bill Murray will also appear in what will be his first MCU movie.
-Murray's involvement in the movie was later confirmed at San Diego Comic-Con in July 2022 though the identity of his character was not revealed.
+Murray's involvement in the movie was later confirmed at SDCC, though the identity of his character was not revealed.

 Kang The Conqueror Is The Villain

 There is one more new ANT-MAN AND THE WASP: QUANTUMANIA cast member we have to mention and saved for his own section, since he’s a big villain within this particular story.
 Jonathan Majors stars as Kang the Conqueror – one of Marvel Comics’ most notorious rogues.
-The character is noted for his ability to travel through time and to different realities within the Multiverse, which he mostly uses for tyrannical means.
+The “very, very bad” character – to quote Paul Rudd’s words at D23 – is noted for his ability to travel through time and to different realities within the Multiverse, which he mostly uses for tyrannical means.

 Technically, MCU fans have already met Kang, or, more accurately, another “variant” of him known as “He Who Remains” – the creator of the Time Variance Authority whom Majors appeared as in the Season 1 finale of the Disney+ series “Loki.”
 ANT-MAN AND THE WASP: QUANTUMANIA will mark Kang’s official big screen debut as well as the official superhero movie debut of the Emmy Award-nominated star of HBO’s “Lovecraft Country.”
-And this presumably won’t be the last time we see Majors’ villain moving forward as Kang appears to be a major part of the MCU’s Multiverse Saga considering an upcoming movie – AVENGERS: THE KANG DYNASTY – was announced as one of the Phase 6 anchors and given a May 2, 2025 release date at San Diego Comic-Con in July 2022.
+This won’t be the last time we see Majors’ villain moving forward considering how Kevin Feige confirmed that this film will help set up the events of AVENGERS: THE KANG DYNASTY, which was announced as one of the Phase 6 anchors and given a May 2, 2025, release date at SDCC.

 Kang The Conqueror won’t be the only villain to show up in ANT-MAN AND THE WASP: QUANTUMANIA as M.O.D.O.K was also shown during the movie’s Comic-Con exclusive trailer.